Friday, October 19, 2018

 The Library offers regular story times for families at our locations.

-More kids and family Digital Media Lab offer access to – and instruction on – using equipment that is prohibitively expensive for the average household; plus it connects them to learning opportunities that help them hone their creative abilities and build technical skills in areas such as video and audio production, robotics, and more.
+Encouraging teens’ interests and passions not only helps them find outlets for expression; it can also create pathways to future careers.
+Library teen groups offer programming and activities that build friendships, teach collaboration and teamwork, and promote the value of involvement in the community.
+Programs like the Digital Media Lab offer access to – and instruction on – using equipment that is prohibitively expensive for the average household; plus it connects them to learning opportunities that help them hone their creative abilities and build technical skills in areas such as video and audio production, robotics, and more.

 Tech Coaches provide free, one-on-one tutorials and lessons to patrons who need assistance with a variety of computer or technology questions.